 This is good for those with allergies to these less prominent nuts, or those advised to avoid them on a precautionary basis, but could arguably be needlessly over-cautious in at least one case — that of shea nut, to which no recorded confirmed allergic reaction exists, to my knowledge.

-I suspect the risks involved in these discrepancies will stem from imported / exported foods whose labelling hasn’t been adjusted according to local laws, slightly careless inaccurate marketing by international ‘free from’ brands on social media, and visits by US individuals to the UK — or vice versa.
+Some of the risks stemming from these differences will relate to imported / exported foods whose labelling hasn’t been adjusted according to local laws and perhaps careless marketing by international ‘free from’ brands on social media.